Pittsburgh vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Georgia Tech Stats and Trends

-- Georgia Tech has played four games, with three wins against the spread.
+- In Georgia Tech's four games this season, it has three wins against the spread.

-- This season, the Yellow Jackets have won against the spread in each of their two games as an underdog of 3.5 points or more.

-- Georgia Tech's games this season have hit the over on two of four set point totals (50%).
+- Georgia Tech's games this year have gone over the point total two times in four opportunities (50%).

-- When Georgia Tech scores more than 23 points, it is 2-0 against the spread and 2-0 overall.
+- Georgia Tech is 2-0 against the spread and 2-0 overall in games when it scores more than 23 points.

-- The Yellow Jackets average 71 more yards per game (386) than the Panthers allow per matchup (315).
+- The Yellow Jackets collect 71 more yards per game (386) than the Panthers give up per outing (315).

-- Georgia Tech is 2-1 against the spread and 2-1 overall when the team piles up over 315 yards.
+- In games that Georgia Tech amasses more than 315 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Yellow Jackets have turned the ball over two times, four fewer times than the Panthers have forced turnovers (6).